cranndarach/safebot/README.md

 i said hi
 ```

+## To-do:

+* Automatically add safebot to existing and future channels
+* Log usernames instead of user IDs
+* Functionality to keep a list of requested content warnings, and a specific command for `cw`s

 ## License info

-This project is distributed under the terms of the MIT license, copyright 2016 R. Steiner
+This project is distributed under the terms of the MIT license, copyright 2016 R Steiner